roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Guest         | 2573436301 | 2496233635 | -77202666   | -3.00           |
 | Existing      | 3690116427 | 3606243454 | -83872973   | -2.27           |
 | New           | 862720419   | 871470664   | 8750245     | 1.01            |

+With a reduction of 3%, the biggest sales decline in 2020 can be seen in the 'Guest' customer_type.
+In the meantime, a slight increase of 1.01% can be seen among the "New" customers, highlighting the varied impact of sustainable packaging changes across different customer types.